simonjoom/react-native-project/README.md

 > yarn install

->
+In postinstall some hack will applied too
-> sh script.sh    # update pug package and fix dependencies
+-> update pug package and fix dependencies

 go to the root folder to test this install